konfound-project/konfound/README.md

 #> To invalidate an inference, 60.3% of the estimate would have to be due to bias.
 This is based on a threshold of 0.794 for statistical significance (alpha = 0.05).
 #> To invalidate an inference, 60 observations would have to be replaced with cases for which the effect is 0.
 #> See Frank et al. (2013) for a description of the method
 #> Citation: Frank, K.A., Maroulis, S., Duong, M., and Kelcey, B. 2013.
 What would it take to change an inference?
-Using Rubin’s causal model to interpret the robustness of causal inferences.
+Using Rubin's causal model to interpret the robustness of causal inferences.
 Education, Evaluation and Policy Analysis, 35 437-460.
 #> Impact Threshold for a Confounding Variable:
 #> The minimum impact to invalidate an inference for a null hypothesis of 0 effect is based on a correlation of 0.568 with the outcome and at 0.568 with the predictor of interest (conditioning on observed covariates) based on a threshold of 0.201 for statistical significance (alpha = 0.05).
 #> Correspondingly the impact of an omitted variable (as defined in Frank 2000) must be 0.568 X 0.568 = 0.323 to invalidate an inference for a null hypothesis of 0 effect.